Using webhooks

 Tip: if you don't have a CRM or a developer that can create a listening URL for you, try out a service like Zapier.
 Zapier is a service which allows you to create a listening URL, and then can perform actions when a message is received.
 (Find more general information on Zapier here, or click here for help setting up your Zapier integration.)

-1. To make use of the web hooks functionality, go to the web hooks page under the Integrate menu in your event dashboard
+1. To make use of the web hooks functionality, go navigate to your event dashboard then select Settings -> Integrations -> Webhooks.

 What information gets sent out?